 - Add the raisins, mustard seed, hot sauce, apple cider vinegar, and fish sauce (if using).

 - Reduce the heat to low-to-medium-low, and simmer for 30-45 minutes until the juices are nicely thickened and jammy.

 - As the juices concentrate and the mixture gets thicker, stir occasionally to keep it from sticking too much.

 - I actually like mine to stick and caramelize a little as it deepens the flavor.
 Just watch it carefully so caramelized doesn't turn into burnt!

 - Taste and adjust the seasonings.

-- Remove from the heat and allow to cool for a few minutes.
-Stir in the vanilla.
+- Remove from the heat and allow to cool.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving Calories 134Total Fat 0gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 0gCholesterol 0mgSodium 102mgCarbohydrates 34gFiber 3gSugar 30gProtein 1g